openkruise/openkruise.io/versioned_docs/version-v1.4/user-manuals/cloneset.md

     // MarkPodNotReady = true means:
     // - Pod will be set to 'NotReady' at preparingDelete/preparingUpdate state.
     // - Pod will be restored to 'Ready' at Updated state if it was set to 'NotReady' at preparingUpdate state.
+    // Currently, MarkPodNotReady only takes effect on InPlaceUpdate & PreDelete hook.
     // Default to false.
     MarkPodNotReady bool `json:"markPodNotReady,omitempty"`
     /*********************************************************************/